-In many ways, you left the worries of the youth behind you: you know who you are, what you want, what is you life, what works for you and what doesn’t.
+In many ways, you left the worries of the youth behind you.
+You know who you are, what you want, what is you life, what works for you and what doesn’t.
 While still accommodating room for changes that might and will take place as a result of you entering the menopause – you are sure of yourself, as a human being.
-You probably have a somewhat established career or have a flourishing business that you invested your time in – you are standing with both feet on the ground while having so much more to look forward ahead of you.
+You probably have a somewhat established career or have a flourishing business: you are standing with both feet on the ground while yet, having so much more to look forward ahead of you.

 Evolutionary view on fertility

 There are adjustments that your body goes through to accommodate results of millennia of evolution.
-Contrary to popular belief that cave people lived only until 30, the archaeological evidence of that cannot support that – in fact, so much so, it is hypothesised that women were able to rear offspring in later ages – well into their 70s and 80s – but male preference towards younger mates – made this ability obsolete and that’s where menopause mutated from.
-Like with any scientific models to describe the past, however, most models are wrong, but some are useful.
+Contrary to popular belief that cave people lived only until 30, the archaeological evidence of that cannot support that.
+In fact, so much so, the hypothesis is that women were able to rear offspring in later ages – well into their 70s and 80s.
+It is male preference towards younger mates made this ability obsolete in older women, which drove the mutation and creation of the menopause.
+Like with any scientific models which describe the past: most models are wrong, but some are useful.

 A modern age woman’s fertility peaks in the early and mid-20s, after which it starts to decline slowly.
-While many sources suggest a more dramatic drop at around 35, this is unclear since studies are still cited from the nineteenth century and earlier.
-In this article we work with what we’ve got and hope that in the years to come, science will uncover more explanations and control over our fertility and hormonal cycles.
+While many sources suggest a more dramatic drop at around 35, those studies are still citing research from nineteenth century and earlier.
+In this overview we work with the research we have found and hope that in the years to come, science will uncover more explanations and give us control over our fertility and hormonal cycles.

 Role of oestrogen

-Higher oestrogen levels increases blood flow, which helps hair growth, so when the levels of it dips around menopause, hair loss becomes an indirect, as well as a direct result.
-Without the need to support shiny and lustrous hair to signal fertility to a potential mate, female body slows down the processes relating to such signalling.
+Higher oestrogen levels increases blood flow.
+In turn, this helps hair growth, so when the levels of oestrogen dips around menopause, hair loss becomes an indirect, as well as a direct result of this hormonal change.
+Without the evolutionary-driven need to support shiny and lustrous hair to signal fertility to a potential mate, female body slows down the processes relating to such signalling.

 In addition, increase in androgens is reportedly related to thinning hair and hair loss.
 Androgenic alopecia in men is known as “male pattern baldness” – instances of androgenic alopecia have also been reported in women, too.
 This does not always occur during menopause, but it is likely to occur during that time, since this is one of the most common instances of prevalence of androgenic hormones in females, other than medical conditions and illnesses.